Courses and Course Credit

-Transfer students must submit official transcripts from all colleges or universities attended as a part of the admission process.
-Transfer credit evaluations will be performed during the admission process to the university.
-Course work transferred or accepted for credit toward an undergraduate degree must be accredited by a recognized regional accrediting association and represent collegiate course work relevant to the degree, with course content and level of instruction resulting in student competencies at least equivalent to those of students enrolled in the institution’s own undergraduate degree program.
+Students must submit official transcripts from all colleges or universities attended as a part of the admission process.
+An evaluation will be performed upon acceptance into the university.
+Course work transferred or accepted for credit toward a graduate degree must represent collegiate course work relevant to the degree, with course content and level of instruction resulting in student competencies at least equivalent to those of students enrolled in the institution’s own graduate degree program.

 Evaluation of Transfer Credit

-Transcripts will be evaluated for institutional transfer credit upon completion of the admission application process.
+Transcripts will be evaluated for institutional transfer credit upon admission to a UH-Downtown graduate program.

 Transferring Credits from Other Countries